-Students have an additional opportunity to provide feedback six months after graduation by completing the Alumni Assessment and asking the employer to complete the Employer Assessment.
-The School of Nursing email the links to the Alumni and Employer assessments to the admission email address listed with the Registrar's Office.
+Students have an additional opportunity to provide feedback six months after graduation by completing the Alumni Assessment.
+The School of Nursing emails the links to the Alumni assessments to the admission email address listed with the Registrar's Office.
 Students should notify the Registrar of changes to email and permanent address information to ensure delivery.